great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_create_a_batch_request_using_an_active_data_connector.rst

     )

   If the configuration is correct you should see output similar to this.
-Also, your DataConnector will now be active.

   .. code-block:: bash